LonMcGregor/ruby-copy-extension/README.md

 ## Known Issues
 Selection boundaries are still a finnicky issue and there are so many edge cases it's a pain to manage.
 Particularly if the start or end of the selection is within a `<rt>` tag.

+There are still a lot of edge cases where the extension fails to select the right text.
+I need more examples and better automated testing.

+The select main text only part is more stable than the select annotation only part.

 Only translated into english right now, which of course is not usper-useful for people who commonly encounter `<ruby>`.

 ## License